-Self-employed professionals often tell me they find marketing to be a struggle.
-They can’t seem to get enough clients to pay the bills, or they are spending more money to land each client than the sale is worth.
+Self-employed professionals and creatives often tell me that they find marketing to be a struggle.
+They can’t seem to get enough clients to pay the bills, or they’re spending more money to land each client than the sale is worth.
 Too many of their efforts seem to fail.
 “There must be an easier way,” they say.

 I think there is.
 But making the transition from the hard way to the easy way can be pretty difficult in itself.
 That’s because it requires the toughest kind of change — a change in thinking.